tobben1998/scrypto/defi_fund/README.md

 resim show $fund
 ```

-acc3 hold 49 share tokens, and there exist in total 150 share tokens.
-When he call the witdraw function
+acc3 holds 49 share tokens, and there exists in total 150 share tokens.
+When he calls the withdraw function,
 he will get almost 1/3 of all the tokens in the pool.
-Test witdrawing the funds. and check the fund and the wallet
+Test withdrawing the funds, and check the fund and the wallet.

 ```sh
 resim set-default-account $acc3 $pk3